 Open for business and growing fast

-Built on the strong foundations of our A$9.5 trillion financial services industry, our fintech sector is leading the world, with 800+ operations and 15 fintechs listed on the Australian Securities Exchange.
+Built on the strong foundations of our A$10 trillion financial services industry, our fintech sector is leading the world, with 700+ operations – seven of which are among the 100 most innovative worldwide.

 Our fintech ecosystem includes incubators and accelerators, major banks, industry associations, venture capital firms and government.

-According to the FinTech Australia EY Census, more than three quarters of Australian fintechs are post-revenue, and one quarter of those companies have year-on-year growth of more than 300%.
+According to the FinTech Australia EY Census, 88% of Australian fintechs three years or older are post-revenue, and 14% have raised more than A$100 million in capital.

-This is no surprise with so many Australian organisations and incubators dedicated to helping startups and businesses succeed.
+This is no surprise with so many Australian industry associations and incubators dedicated to helping startups and businesses succeed.
 These include:

 Australian Digital Innovation on the Rise charts opportunities in the startup, venture capital and technology sector.